Carefeed/mcp-server-atlassian-jira/README.md

 - *"Show me all possible workflow states"*
 - *"What status options are available for project MOBILE?"*
 - *"List the workflow states for issue transitions"*

+### ⚡ Issue Transitions

+Ask your AI assistant:
+- *"What transitions are available for issue PROJ-123?"*
+- *"Move PROJ-456 to Done"*
+- *"Transition PROJ-789 to In Progress and add a comment that work has started"*
+- *"Change the status of the bug to Closed"*

 ## Troubleshooting